School Anxiety: Real Causes and Natural Ways to Help

 Have you ever dropped your child off at school and noticed that tight little smile or the quick “my stomach hurts” right before the bell rings?

-This can be caused by tight stomach muscles because of anxiety, which can lead to acid reflux disease or GERD.
+This can be caused by tight stomach muscles because of school anxiety which can lead to acid relfux disease or GERD and/or elevated blood pressure.

 Being a mother and wellness creator, I understand that sensation in your heart.
 It occurs when your child attempts to show courage, despite the concern visible in their eyes.